WHAT IS THE BORDERS BEYOND THE BORDER PROJECT?

-Since 2000, North Carolina’s immigrant population has grown faster than that of nearly every other state in the U.S. The new arrivals, mostly from Mexico, have come to work in agriculture, construction, and meat processing, as well as other industries.
+Since 2000, North Carolina’s immigrant population has grown faster than that of nearly every other state in the U.S. The new arrivals have come to work in agriculture, construction, and meat processing, as well as other industries.
 Counties, cities and towns have adopted very different approaches to the influx, creating borders that are rarely seen but widely understood: between documented and undocumented immigrants; between races and ethnicities, and each group’s rich and poor; between government institutions that are more welcoming or more exclusionary; and ultimately between those communities that treat immigrants as a blessing, and those that see them as a burden.

 - Forum for Scholars and Publics